quinnran76/Cybersecurity-Portfolio/README.md

 ## Conclusion

 By combining my dedication to learning with this structured approach to skill demonstration, I'm positioning myself for success in the lucrative and dynamic field of cybersecurity.
-These projects represents my commitment to continuous improvement and my readiness to contribute meaningfully to the security landscape of tomorrow.
+These projects represent my commitment to continuous improvement and my readiness to contribute meaningfully to the security landscape of tomorrow.

 ---